mogensen/docker-handson-training/3-Docker-swarm/Exercises.md

       db-data:

 Start by creating a yml file with the data above and deploy it to our cluster as in the last exercise.
-Check that you can see all five containers in the visualizer.
+Check that you can see all five containers in the visualizer and that they turn green.
 You should also check that you can see the two frontends at port 5000 and 5001.

 __Try voting.__